getyoti/yoti-node-sdk/README.md

 ### Consent

-Performing an Aml check on a person *requires* their consent.
+Performing an AML check on a person *requires* their consent.
 **You must ensure you have user consent *before* using this service.**

 ### Code Example